The Golden Ratio Proximal ADMM with Norm Independent Step-Sizes for Separable Convex Optimization: Literature review

-Appropriate choices of $(S, T)$ can simplify subproblems and stabilize the iterates of PADMM.
-For example, when $S=T=0$, \algref{eq:PADMM}{PADMM} reduces to \algref{eq:ADMM}{ADMM}.
-Furthermore, when $S=\tfrac{1}{\tau}I-\sigma A^\top A$ and $T=\tfrac{1}{\eta}I-\sigma B^\top B$, where $\tau, \eta>0$, the subproblems of the \algref{eq:PADMM}{PADMM} can be solved using the proximal operators of $f$ and $g$, in which case, the resulting algorithm is known as the lineralized ADMM; see \cite{chen2015inertial, he2002new, wang2012linearized}.
+Appropriate choices of $(S, T)$ can simplify subproblems and stabilise the iterates of PADMM.
+For example, when $S=T=0$, \ref{eq:PADMM} reduces to \ref{eq:ADMM}.
+Furthermore, when $S=\tfrac{1}{\tau}I-\sigma A^\top A$ and $T=\tfrac{1}{\eta}I-\sigma B^\top B$, where $\tau, \eta>0$, the subproblems of the \ref{eq:PADMM} can be solved using the proximal operators of $f$ and $g$, in which case, the resulting algorithm is known as the linearized ADMM; see \cite{chen2015inertial,he2002new,wang2012linearized}.
 In particular, when $B=-I$ and $b=0$, the authors \cite{shefi2014rate} proved the sublinear rate results for the linearized ADMM, measured by function value residual and constraint violation.
+Furthermore, it was shown in \cite{shefi2014rate} that whenever $S\succ 0$, or $S=0$ and $A$ has full column rank, the sequence generated by \eqref{eq:PADMM} converges to a saddle point of $\mathbb{L}$.
+We also refer the reader to \cite{ouyang2015accelerated,nesterov1983method} for inertial and accelerated variants of related methods.
+Various symmetric and generalised ADMM variants have been proposed for separable convex optimization.
+For example, Bai et al.~\cite{bai2018generalized} introduced GS-ADMM for multi-block problems, and its sublinear nonergodic and linear convergence properties were further studied in \cite{bai2021convergence}.
+Recent developments also include convex-combination, stochastic, inexact, and accelerated ADMM schemes; see, e.g., \cite{xu2017accelerated,li2019accelerated,chen2015inertial,chen2018stochastic}.
+In particular, Wang et al.~\cite{wang2025convex} proposed a convex combined symmetric ADMM for separable convex optimisation, while Bai et al.~\cite{bai2022inexact,bai2022symmetric} developed stochastic accelerated variants.
+Moreover, Han et al.~\cite{han2018linear} established linear convergence of ADMM for convex composite programming.
+From a broader operator-splitting perspective, Bo\c{t} and Csetnek~\cite{bot2019admm,bot2015forwardbackward} studied ADMM and related primal--dual schemes in monotone-operator frameworks.
+Beyond the convex setting, proximal and Bregman-style ADMM variants have also been investigated for nonconvex and nonsmooth problems; see, for example \cite{bot2020proximal,li2026proximal,liu2023bregman,liu2024bregman,bai2026proximal,liu2025half}.
+In this paper, we only focus on the case where the component functions of \eqref{eq:model} are convex.
+We also note that the literature on ADMM and its variants is extremely vast, and a comprehensive review is beyond the scope of this paper.

-Recently, Chen et al. \cite[Algorithm 1]{Chen2023GRPADMM} proposed a convex combination-based golden ratio type algorithm for the proximal ADMM, namely GrpADMM, which converges to a solution under more relaxed parameter conditions.
+An interesting variant of \eqref{eq:PADMM} was recently studied by Chen et al. \cite[Algorithm 1]{Chen2023GRPADMM}.
+They proposed a proximal ADMM based on a Golden ratio extrapolation, namely GrpADMM, which converges to a solution under more relaxed parameter choices.
 Given $(x_0,w_0,y_0)$ with $u_0=x_0$, $S\in S^{q}_{+}$, $T\in S^{p}_{+}$ and $\psi\in(1,\varphi]$, the iteration scheme of GrpADMM is